Mortal/bbfetch/README.md

 Next, copy the two files in `rav-dADS2` to your own directory and adjust them, filling out the details.

-The course ID of a BlackBoard courses is found by inspecting the course URL.
+The course ID of a Blackboard courses is found by inspecting the course URL.
 If it looks like:

 `https://bb.au.dk/webapps/blackboard/execute/content/blankPage?cmd=view&content_id=_347138_1&course_id=_43290_1`